-Livingston v Celtic
+Celtic beat Livingston to restore lead

 Post update

-Tomas Rogic (Celtic) wins a free kick in the defensive half.
+Nicky Devlin (Livingston) wins a free kick in the defensive half.

 Post update